Rain, Rain, Go Away | |

 but sometimes with different conclusions recorded.[1]

-A wide variety of alternatives has been recorded for when the rain may return, including: "Midsummer day", "washing day", "Christmas Day" and "on Martha's wedding day",[1] while in the mid-19th century James Orchard Halliwell collected the version:
+A wide variety of other alternatives has been recorded for when the rain may return, including: "Midsummer day", "washing day", "Christmas Day" and "on Martha's wedding day",[1] while in the mid-19th century James Orchard Halliwell collected the version:

-Other regional variations were collected during the 19th century and later.
+Still other regional variations were collected during the 19th century and later.
 In Scotland the rain was bidden "Rain, rain, gang to Spain, And never come back again", while elsewhere various bribes were offered to make it go away.
-In Northumberland, for example, "When I brew, and when I bake, I'll gie you a little cake"; in Cornwall this was further specified as "You shall have a figgy cake, And a glass of brandy".[3]
-In Yorkshire, after it has been told to go away, it is further exhorted, "Rain, rain, come down and pour, Then you'll only last an hour"; in Norfolk this changes to "Go to France and go to Spain, And mind you don’t come back again".[4]
+In Northumberland, for example, "When I brew, and when I bake, I'll gie you a little cake"; in Cornwall this was further specified as "You shall have a figgy cake, And a glass of brandy".[4]
+In Yorkshire, after it has been told to go away, it is further exhorted, "Rain, rain, come down and pour, Then you'll only last an hour"; in Norfolk this changes to "Go to France and go to Spain, And mind you don’t come back again".[5]

 The song is also known in the U. S. where, in North and South Carolina, the rain is informed that